 I understand how makeup can make someone feel like a different person, but you are still the same person, just with the enhancement of makeup.
 I feel like people that use the term catfish when talking about their before and after makeup pictures fail to see their own beauty; it is still you and you are beautiful with or without makeup.

-I do not feel like these are lies on my part, I just choose to show myself at my best angle with a makeup look that compliments me and makes me feel good.
-What people do not see is that I am still in my pyjamas, I have taken over an hour to create that makeup look and the most glamorous thing I have to do that day is to take my children to a play centre.
+I do not feel like these are lies on my part; I just choose to show myself at my best angle with a makeup look that compliments me and makes me feel good.
+What people do not see is that I am still in my pyjamas.
+I have taken over an hour to create that makeup look; the most glamorous thing I have to do that day is to take my children to a play centre.

 Currently, I am in a state that I would not publish on social media; I have scruffy, lounge clothes on, I have no makeup on and I have a huge spot on my chin.
 I currently resemble a tired zombie of the apocalypse with a messy ‘mum bun’ and fluffy slippers.
 I look at other bloggers and think ‘I bet they always look that good’ but then I remember we are all human and what we post on social media is often the ‘best bits’.

 How addictive it is

 When asked what do you do when you first wake up, I replied ‘check my phone’.
 This answer prompted someone at work to call me sad and they are absolutely right.
 Social media has well and truly hooked its grubby little claws into me and made me obsessed.

 I joke that my phone is often glued to my hands and this is partly to do with social media; I have made many friends through the Facebook makeup community and I love keeping in touch with them.
 Also as someone who blogs, social media is a necessity to the growth of my blog.
 I spend many evenings parked on the sofa watching TV with Mr T; while tweeting and participating in blogging growth threads.
 I am aware that if I do not do this, my blog will suffer.
 The addiction is justified to a certain extent.